amyghotra/codenames/PRODUCT_DESCRIPTION.md

 Following this users will be prompted to pick a screen name, team (red or blue), and role (spymaster or operative).
 After this the user is added to a game room.

 Once there are enough players in the game room, the round will commence.
-The computer will randomly determine which team will play first.
+The computer will randomly generate a set of 25 cards from a much larger set of words, and then determine which team will play first.

+The Spymaster sees a grid with 25 cards on it.
+The cards are color-coded based on classification / who they bleong to.
+This allows the Spymaster to correcty identify their team's card and give relevant/correct clues.

+Operatives see a grid of 25 neutral-colored cards.
+They do not know the classification of any of the cards until they or someone else takes a guess and the card classifications are revealed.

 The Spymaster of the chosen team will provide the Operative from their team with a single-word clue to help them figure out which card belongs to their team.
-The Spymaster can also specify the number of cards their clue applies to.
-If the team member guesses correctly,
+The Spymaster can also specify the number of cards their clue applies to-- this is also the number of guesses that a player is allowed, and if this is 0 or infinity, it means the player has an unlimited number of guesses.

+After Operatves receive a clue, Operatives select a certain number of cards from the set which they think correlate to the given clue-- they can also select cards which they think they missed in previous rounds (if they have guesses available).

+If an Operative guesses correctly, they can guess again, but must do so without a clue.
+They can also choose to pass their turn.

+If an Operative selects a Bystander, nothing happens.

+If an Operative selects another team's card, that card is revealed for the other team, and the curren team's turn passes.

+If an Operative selects the Assassain card, the game ends and the opposing team wins.